 Not Focusing on Food Quality

-Athletes need the same vitamins and minerals as everyone else.
-Getting enough nutrients every day can also help fuel your workouts.
+Athlete nutrition involves obtaining the same vitamins and minerals as everyone else, but getting enough nutrients every day can also help fuel your workouts.

-A good diet for athletes doesn’t only provide enough calories and protein, it is also rich in fruits, vegetables and whole grains.
+A good diet for athletes is not just about getting in enough calories and protein, it also needs to be rich in a variety of nutritious fruits, vegetables and whole grains.
 These are some of the most nutrient-dense foods on the planet and will provide the vitamins and minerals you need to perform optimally.

 Optimizing Nutrition for Athletes